DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 <center><i> Wardens of cycles, watchers of time, whom the ages never touch. </i></center>

 # Overview
 Elves are [[axiomatic mortals]] created by [[Elenwe The Farmer]].
-Elves are born [[Perpetuals]], they can be killed by violence but stop aging once they reach maturity.
+Elves are born [[Perpetuals]], they can be killed by violence or disease but stop aging once they reach maturity.
 Elves have a deep regard for the seasons and things that grow, and their cities are often found surrounded by ancient trees, tall mountains, or arable fields.

 Elves have a timeless perspective that other ancestries find confusing or frustrating.
 They are slow to act and have the luxury of waiting for an ideal moment that can come decades or centuries later.